How the Bible and the Book of Mormon Work Together

 From the Bible or Book of Mormon?

-Can you guess which passages come from which book?
-Click to flip the card and see which book each verse belongs to.
+Can you guess which passage comes from which book?
+Flip the card over to see which book each verse belongs to.

 Gain a better understanding with both books